 Origin & History

-Since the calendar year 1892, the dog breed is recognized as a separate species.
-The English Kennel Club included the species in the classification of dog breeds.
-Historical records prove that dogs of this breed were used as hunting dogs as early as the 14th century.
+The breed has been recognized as an independent species since 1892.
+The English Kennel Club has included the breed in its classification of dog breeds.
+Historical records show that dogs of this breed were used as hunting dogs as early as the 14th century.

-Until the Second World War, the dog was mainly used as a retriever.
-After the end of the war, the English Cocker Spaniel advanced to a popular family and companion dog.
+Until the Second World War, the dog was mainly used as a search dog.
+After the end of the war, the English Cocker Spaniel developed into a popular family and companion dog.

-The English Cocker Spaniel is a descendant of the medieval gundog.
-The British originally used this dog to track woodcock.
-Since 1892, the English Cocker Spaniel has been distinguished from the other Spaniel breeds.
+The English Cocker Spaniel is descended from the medieval rummaging dog.
+The British originally used this dog to sniff out woodcock.
+Since 1892, the English Cocker Spaniel has been separated from the other spaniel breeds.

-Currently, there are two lines of the dog breed.
-Animals of one line are bred as hunting dogs.
-The other breeding form strives for perfect aesthetics of the dogs.
-Both breeding lines show differences in their respective body shape or stature.
+Today there are two lines of the breed.
+The animals of one line are bred as hunting dogs.
+The other breeding line strives for perfect aesthetics in the dogs.
+Both breeding lines have differences in body shape and stature.